pvcraven/arcade_book/source/chapters/05_drawing/drawing.rst

 require *more* commands than what the computer language loads by default.
 These sets of commands are called **libraries**.
 Some languages have their own special term for these libraries.
 In the case of Python, they are called **modules**.
+In the Python world you can use the term library and module interchangeably.

 Thankfully, it is easy to import a library of code.
 If we want to use the "arcade" library, all we need